m2creates/m2creates-site/src/posts/airtable-analytics-dashboard.md

 ---
 title: Using Airtable as an Analytics Hub
 tldr: >-
-  Let's create... an analytics dashboard with Airtable for Twitter, LinkedIn, and more.
+  How I built my analytics dashboard with Airtable for Twitter, LinkedIn, and more.
 slug: airtable-analytics-hub
 date: Last Modified
 datePublish: 2021-08-07
 blocks:
-  css: youtube
-  js: youtube
+  - youtube
 comments:
   tweet: 1423888996975972356
 image: